Social Contribution

 Environmental Preservation Activities

-We take a serious approach to global warming, waste generation, as well as other related issues, and we contribute toward environmental preservation through initiatives such as tree planting and environmental cleanup activities.
-As a result of our activities, we planted 59,000 trees in 13 countries and regions in fiscal 2025.
+Toyota Boshoku group takes a serious approach to global warming, waste generation, as well as other related issues, and we contribute toward environmental preservation through initiatives such as tree planting and environmental cleanup activities.
+As a result of our tree planting activities, we planted 73,700 trees in 16 countries and regions.

 Forestation activities in Japan

-Members of Toyota Boshoku and Japanese affiliates, and their families, contribute to global environmental conservation through ongoing forest maintenance activities such as weeding, pruning, and tree thinning, as well as tree planting.
-(4 times/year)
+Members of Toyota Boshoku and Japanese affiliates, and their families, contribute to global environmental conservation through ongoing forest maintenance activities such as weeding, pruning, and tree thinning, as well as tree planting (4 times/year).
+These forestation activities in Japan were recognized as part of our ongoing social contribution efforts in the environmental field, and we received the Environmental Contribution Award at the 5th Automobile/Car, Culture, Society & Partnership Awards.*

 Global tree planting activities